tejas-2232/python-All-in-One/README.md

 * Nodes with same parent are called __siblings__.
 * We already mentioned right and left, but there is up(towards root/parent) and down(leaves/childrens) also.

+* Trees are considered as recursive data structure reason being they are defined recursively.